 Since there are only a few main streets, getting around most of island is surprisingly easily (and doable in a day), but the streets can get narrow and steep.
 Luckily, I was always the passenger so I got to soak in the beautiful views without worrying about not crashing. 😉

-Like I mentioned earlier, the staff at Bill & Coo were so wonderful.
+The staff at Bill & Coo were so wonderful.
 They helped us with anything and everything we needed.
 Upon arrival we received a cell phone wired to dial the concierge to pick us up anywhere/anytime on the island.
 The rooms were very modern and spacious.
 They were also equipped with rainfall showers and sonos surround sound.
 The infinity pool which overlooks Megali Ammos beach speaks for itself.
 Breakfast was drool-worthy yummy.
 Wifi was fast and furious haha.
 I could go on and on about this place, but I’ll stop.
 If we return to Mykonos, we are definitely staying here again.

 - If you take the ferry from Athens like we did, it’s definitely worth upgrading to “club" seating.
 It’s a few dollars extra and it’s way more comfortable.